Coach using experience and demand research to choose a coaching niche

 Most coaches spend years spinning their wheels because they never get their niche foundation solid.
 But when you get this right: when you become the go-to expert for one specific transformation for one specific type of person: everything else gets easier.

-If you’re ready to stop losing clients to less qualified coaches and start becoming the obvious choice in your market, let’s talk.
+If you’re ready to stop losing clients to less qualified coaches and build a position the right clients can understand and evaluate, let’s talk.
 Your expertise deserves to be seen, valued, and paid for at the level it deserves.

 The question isn’t whether you’re qualified enough: it’s whether you’re positioned clearly enough for the right people to find you.